 Future economic weakness expectations have also been reinforced in the relatively recent indications outside of the mixed global Manufacturing PMIs.
-Those include more comprehensive global data, like late-November's OECD G20 International Merchandise Trade Statistics (http://bit.ly/2rvPCaK.)
-While all of that may improve to some degree once the COVID-19 threat passes, informed observers were still cautious in any event due to the levels of the tariffs that remain despite recent reductions announcements prior to the COVID-19 impact.
+Those include more comprehensive global data, like late-November's OECD G20 International Merchandise Trade Statistics (http://bit.ly/2rvPCaK) that are now surely only that much worse.
+While all of that may improve to some degree once the COVID-19 threat passes, informed observers were already still cautious in any event due to the levels of tariffs that remain despite recent reductions announcements prior to the COVID-19 impact.